 Our sell through rate is well over 90% when we use the auction

 We also use the fixed price format for certain pieces.
 Results

-range even when offering things at reasonable prices.
+range even when offering things at reasonable wholesale prices.

 6. How do I consign